robertbaker13/phase-0-handbook/coding_references/review.md

-# Reviewing Solutions
+# How to Review Other's Solutions

-Review two of your accountability group members' solutions, and give them kind, specific, and actionable feedback.

-**Try to review others' solutions equally this week.**
+We use a github feature "issues" to give feedback to other students.
+The instructions for doing this are below.

+### Make sure your repo's "Issues" are enabled
+For each Phase 0 Repository, you will need to have issues enabled to be able to get feedback.

+Please do this for each repo you have.
+Click on **settings** on the "Features" section, add a check next to "Issues."
+This will allow others to give you feedback on your site!

 ### How to find other solutions
 Take a look at some other students' solutions to the challenges.
 To do this, go to the fork icon at the top of your repo.
 There should be a number next to it.
 Click on the number.
 It will take you to a graph, but above the graph, there will be a "Members" tab.
 Click on it.
 You should then see all the forks by other students.

+### Who to Review
+Review one of your accountability group members' solutions and another student who is not in your accountability group.
+Give them actionable, specific, and kind (ASK) feedback.
+If they do not have issues enabled, please let them know and remind them to do so.

 ### How to create a new issue
 1. Click on "Issues"